-As we note in \cref{sec:methodology}, MLE-based training methods are generally not feasible for globally normalized models.
-We therefore opt to train our model using the ranking variant of noise contrastive estimation (NCE) \citep{Ma2018NoiseCE}, which does not require samples from $q_0$ and has a simple form for residual LMs.
-Using $q_0$ as a \emph{noise distribution}, NCE training requires minimizing the following single-sequence loss, in expectation over the true distribution $p$: \matt{Possible simpliciation to our presentation would be to say that we need a noise distribution, which we choose to be $q_{\theta}$}
+As we note in \cref{sec:ebm}, MLE-based training methods are generally not feasible for globally normalized models.
+We therefore opt to train our model using the ranking variant of noise contrastive estimation (NCE) \citep{Ma2018NoiseCE}, which does not require samples from $p_0$ and has a simple form for residual LMs.
+Using $p_0$ as a \emph{noise distribution}, NCE training requires minimizing the following single-sequence loss, in expectation over the true distribution $p$:

-where $\vx^{(0)} \triangleq \vx$, $\frac{\tilde{p}_{\vtheta}}{q_0}(\vx) \triangleq \frac{\tilde{p}_{\vtheta}(\vx)}{q_0(\vx)}$, and $\vx^{(1)} \ldots \vx^{(K)} \sim q_0$.
-Since $\tilde{p}_{\vtheta}(\vx) = q_0(\vx) \cdot \exp \g(\vx)$, we have $\frac{\tilde{p}_{\vtheta}}{q_0}(\vx) = \exp \g(\vx)$.
+where $\vx^{(0)} \triangleq \vx$, $\frac{\tilde{p}_{\vtheta}}{p_0}(\vx) \triangleq \frac{\tilde{p}_{\vtheta}(\vx)}{p_0(\vx)}$, and $\vx^{(1)} \ldots \vx^{(K)} \sim p_0$.
+Since $\tilde{p}_{\vtheta}(\vx) = p_0(\vx) \cdot \exp \g(\vx)$, we have $\frac{\tilde{p}_{\vtheta}}{p_0}(\vx) = \exp \g(\vx)$.
 The NCE minimization objective \eqref{eq:nce-loss} now reduces to the simple form

-Notice that minimizing the expected loss with stochastic gradient descent methods $\mathcal{L}_{\textsc{nce}}$ defined in \cref{eq:rlm-nce-loss} requires only evaluating sequence probabilities under $\g$, and tuning its parameters, but not the base model $q_0$.
-We only need to generate the noise samples $\{ \vx^{(k)} \sim q \mid k \in [K] \}$ from $q_0$.
-This way we do not need to backpropagate through parameters of the base model $q_0$, which can speed up training considerably when $q_0$ is backed by a huge network.
-In fact, the training of $\g$ can be completely agnostic to the design of $q_0$, allowing for the application of finetuning any locally normalized $q_0$.
+Notice that minimizing the expected loss with stochastic gradient descent methods $\mathcal{L}_{\textsc{nce}}$ defined in \cref{eq:rlm-nce-loss} requires only evaluating sequence probabilities under $\g$, and tuning its parameters, but not the base model $p_0$.
+We only need to generate the noise samples $\{ \vx^{(k)} \sim q \mid k \in [K] \}$ from $p_0$.
+This way we do not need to backpropagate through parameters of the base model $p_0$, which can speed up training considerably when $p_0$ is backed by a huge network.
+In fact, the training of $\g$ can be completely agnostic to the design of $p_0$, allowing for the application of finetuning any locally normalized $p_0$.

-Given the same discriminator $\g$, the difference of $\mathrm{KL}$-divergence between the true model $p$ and residual language models $\tilde{p}'_{\vtheta}(\vx) = q'_0(\vx) \cdot \exp \g(\vx)$, and the $\mathrm{KL}$-divergence between the true model and $\tilde{p}''_{\vtheta}(\vx) = q''_0(\vx)\cdot \exp \g(\vx)$, defined with base models $q'_0$ and $q''_0$ respectively, can be written as
+Given the same discriminator $\g$, the difference of $\mathrm{KL}$-divergence between the true model $p$ and residual language models $\tilde{p}'_{\vtheta}(\vx) = p'_0(\vx) \cdot \exp \g(\vx)$, and the $\mathrm{KL}$-divergence between the true model and $\tilde{p}''_{\vtheta}(\vx) = p''_0(\vx)\cdot \exp \g(\vx)$, defined with base models $p'_0$ and $p''_0$ respectively, can be written as